Last Updated on –

 It may seem an added expense, but insurance can help prevent your retirement fund from getting wiped out when something bad happens to your assets or yourself.

-Prioritize getting life insurance, health insurance, and disability insurance for your peace of mind.
-If you own a home or car, having home insurance and car insurance policies will greatly help, too.
+Prioritize getting life insurance, health insurance, and disability insurance or income protection insurance for your peace of mind.

 8. Diversify your investments